prevelat/react-portfolio/README.md

-# This was my first try with Create React App
+# This was my first try with React

 In this project I created my own website to promote myself.
 Below you'll find standart `Create React App` instructions.